zephyrproject-rtos/zephyr/doc/subsystems/networking/overview.rst

   is even possible to have zero-copy data path from application to device driver.

-Additionally these network technologies are supported in Zephyr OS v1.7 or later:
+Additionally these network technologies (link layers) are supported in Zephyr OS v1.7 and later:

 * IEEE 802.15.4
 * Bluetooth
 * Ethernet

-  * SLIP (IP over serial line) is used for testing with QEMU.
+* SLIP (IP over serial line).
+Used for testing with QEMU.
 It provides ethernet interface to host system (like Linux) and test applications can be run in Linux host and send network data to Zephyr OS device.

 Source Tree Layout
 ******************